Nine Omicron symptoms affecting fully jabbed and two early signs you might have it

 A surge in the infection rate saw England move back to plan B restrictions in December, which included mandatory face masks in public places, the return of work from home guidance and travel bans.

-First detected in South Africa and Hong Kong in November 2021, Omicron was soon confirmed as the dominant variant in the UK in December.
+First detected in Southern Africa and Hong Kong in November 2021, Omicron was soon confirmed as the dominant variant in the UK in December.

 But thanks to falling numbers over the last few weeks, England is back under plan A measures and the government is considering scrapping the Covid self-isolation rule within weeks.